 Regular business hours: Monday to Friday 9am – 5pm.
 Phone: 250-728-3312 (Nurse also on-call 24-hrs)

 The nurse sometimes leaves the Centre to make house calls or deliveries, therefore it is recommended that you call ahead from BMSC before going to the Health Centre, even during Business Hours.
 Also, note that there is no cell phone service directly outside of the Health Clinic.
 The closest cell phone service spot is just South of the Centre at the top of the hill on Bamfield Rd (above the hotel/pub).

-There are two grocery stores: The Market (east Bamfield) and the Bamfield General Store, (west Bamfield) – both stores sell liquor.
-There is a café, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear), 2 automobile gas stations (1 in Bamfield, 1 in Anacla), 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.
+There are two grocery stores: The Market (east Bamfield) and the Bamfield Mercantile and Marine, (west Bamfield) – both stores sell liquor.
+There is a café, a pub and hotel, a building supply and home hardware store (some rain gear), a marine supply store (some rain/camping gear – they also patch flat tires!), 1 automobile gas station (Anacla), 2 marine gas stations, 2 campgrounds, 2 community parks, and several B&B’s.

 There are no banks in Bamfield.
 There is an ATM at The Market and both grocery stores offer cash back.